zanaaziz/newton-skill/README.md

 # How Does It Work?
 - 1.)
 Ask Newton a mathematical expression you'd like the answer to.
 - 2.)
 Newton will listen and connect to an API which takes in the mathematical expression and responds with its result.
 - 3.)
-Alexa then calls out the result for you.
+Alexa calls out the result to you.

 # Where's the API?
 Credits go to Gerald Nash (aunyks) for the API to make this possible on https://newton.now.sh.
 Amazing work!